 The products declared are aggregates manufactured by NCC Industry, Division Stone Materials.
-The declared site is Tagene in Gothenburg, a large-sized stationary crushing site by NCC Industry in Sweden.
+The declared site is Rannåsen in Östersund, a small-sized mobile crushing site operated by NCC Industry in Sweden.

-The declared products manufactured in Tagene (product list in Table 1) are intended to be used as, e.g. asphalt, concrete and filling material in civil engineering.
+The declared products manufactured in Rannåsen during 2021 (product list in Table 1) are intended to be used as, e.g. asphalt and filling material in civil engineering.

 Aggregates are produced in various fractions; from blasted rock to finely crushed 0/2 mm material (grains between 0 and 2 mm in diameter).
-There are 19 types of aggregates declared in this EPD, representing the products manufactured at the declared site, see Table 1.
+There are 14 types of aggregates declared in this EPD, representing the products manufactured at the declared site, see Table 1.
 The technical standards which the aggregates are compliant with are also presented.
-The aggregates consist of granite.
+The aggregates consist of quartzite/shale.